vsavkin/actors/README.md

       }
     }

-The ChatApp is a coordinator managing all the interactions.
+ChatApp is a coordinator managing all the interactions.

 * EventBus, ChatView, and RegisterForm are used to render the UI.
 They have nothing to do with the actor library.
 You can ignore them.
 * When a user joins the current conversation, the ChatApp object will create a new Participant actor for that user.
 Then, it’ll add it to the Conversation actor.